This post is also available in: Italiano (Italian)

-The river cruise will last 70-80 minutes, and you can check times and fares online.
+The river cruise will last 70-80 minutes (more, if you plan to book one with meals and entertainment), and you can check times and fares online.
 In this case I suggest you to book your tickets in advance from the Twin City Liner website, as they tend to sell fast especially in December because of the Christmas markets in Vienna and Bratislava.

 Vienna is a city full of history, monuments and art.
-Add this to the Christmas markets business and you’ll know why it’s one of the most visited European cities during the holidays!
+Add this to the Christmas markets business and you’ll understand why it’s one of the most visited European cities during the holidays!

-The Viennese Christmas Market
+The Viennese Dream Christmas Market